sucongCJS/Note/PM/PM.md

 - is developed using progressive elaboration
 - requires resources, often from various areas

-## Briefly explain how the triple constraint of Scope, Time and Cost can effect project completion.
+## how the triple constraint of Scope, Time and Cost can effect project completion.
 ­‐ Project scope management involves defining and managing all work required to complete project.
 -­ Project time management includes estimating project duration developing schedules and ensuring timely completion of project,
 - ­And project cost management of preparing and managing the project budget; includes resource planning, cost estimating, and cost budgeting